Founded By Teachers

 What Makes Arkansas Frontier So Special?

 Although there are many pumpkin farms throughout the state, Arkansas Frontier has set itself apart by providing an end-to-end educational experience not just for the kids, but for people of all ages.
 Our entire facility has been setup to teach the public about farm life and how early settlers lived in the American Frontier.
 Visitors will be able to tour a replica of the Dog-Trot style housing that the settlers lived in, attend a public school setting attended by early pioneer children, and so much more.
 Visitors are also exposed to the Native-American life style and can begin to see the impact that Native-American culture has had on our society today.
+All traditional pumpkin-patch activities are also provided, including a hay-ride around the farm, U-Pick Pumpkin Patch, and farm-animals exhibit.

 Is a Pumpkin Farm Suitable For Groups?